believer/atom-react-alt-templates/README.md

 # atom-react-alt-templates

-Most credit goes to Alexey Sokolov who made the nice package [atom-smart-template](https://github.com/AlexeySokolov/atom-smart-template).
+All credit goes to Alexey Sokolov who made the nice package [atom-smart-template](https://github.com/AlexeySokolov/atom-smart-template), I'm just expanding his great code.

 This package adds some predefined React templates to the templating engine.

+**NOTE**: Seems to be incompatible with [Nuclide](http://nuclide.io/) at the moment.

+### Alt
-* React components with CSS-modules and a test file
+* Action with a test
-* Alt actions and stores
+* Store with tests

+### React
+* Container component with tests
+* Project setup
+* Custom validator
+* Dumb component (aka Functional stateless component)
+* Smart component (ES6 class)

+Dumb and smart components come in both a format with and without a wrapping folder.
+All React templates contain at least one test.
+Dumb and smart components also include a CSS file.